 Research results

-ORX the sensitivity to vasoconstrictors of the mesenteric arterioles of non-PHT male rats, indicating that androgen affects vascular tone in physiological conditions.
+ORX decreased the sensitivity to vasoconstrictors of the mesenteric arterioles of non-PHT male rats, indicating that androgen affects vascular tone in physiological conditions.
 However, in cirrhotic and PHT rats, conservation of androgens had little effect on the vascular reaction to vasoconstrictors.

 OVX had no effect on the vascular reaction to NE in non-PHT female rats.
 Compared to OVX female PHT rats, the sensitivity of mesenteric arterioles to NE in integral female PHT rats was enhanced, indicating that conservation of estrogen can retain the sensitivity of the mesenteric arterioles to vasoconstrictors and has a protective effect on splanchnic vascular function in PHT.